RestKit/RestKit/Docs/MobileTuts Advanced RestKit/Advanced_RestKit_Tutorial.md

 RestKit seeks to ease this burden on the developer by providing simple, transparent support for background tasks during the request cycle.
 Let's take a look at some code:

-    // TODO - Update this code sample
     - (void)backgroundUpload {
       RKRequest* request = [[RKClient sharedClient] post:@"somewhere" delegate:self];
-      request.backgroundPolicy = RKRequestBackgroundPolicyCancel; // If the app switches to the background, cancel the request request.backgroundPolicy = RKRequestBackgroundPolicyContinue; // Continue the request in the background request.backgroundPolicy = RKRequestBackgroundPolicyRequeue; // Cancel the request and place it back on the queue for next activation
+      request.backgroundPolicy = RKRequestBackgroundPolicyNone; // Take no action with regard to backgrounding request.backgroundPolicy = RKRequestBackgroundPolicyCancel; // If the app switches to the background, cancel the request request.backgroundPolicy = RKRequestBackgroundPolicyContinue; // Continue the request in the background request.backgroundPolicy = RKRequestBackgroundPolicyRequeue; // Cancel the request and place it back on the queue for next activation
     }

-The default policy is to continue the request in the background.
+The default policy is RKRequestBackgroundPolicyNone.
 Once you have set your policy and sent your request, RestKit handles the rest -- switching in and out of the app will cause the appropriate action to happen.

-// TODO: RKBackgroundRequestExample
+**Example Code** - See [RKBackgroundRequestExample](https://github.com/twotoasters/RestKit/blob/master/Examples/RKCatalog/Examples/RKBackgroundRequestExample) in [RKCatalog](https://github.com/twotoasters/RestKit/blob/master/Examples/RKCatalog)

 ## Advanced Object Mapping